 It will be the second trial since 2019 held in the United States involving Monsanto.
 The first is currently proceeding in the Superior Court of San Bernardino County after several delays.

-Most claims against Monsanto are being handled in class action settlements through multidistrict litigation.
+Most Roundup lawsuits are being handled in class action settlements through multidistrict litigation.
 Although Monsanto is the named defendant in ongoing litigation, the company was bought in 2018 by Bayer AG, a German corporation that assumed all liabilities.

 Bayer Wanting to Avoid Trials